Photo of Joe T. Sylve

 APFS_FS_UNENCRYPTED 0x00000001 The volume is not encrypted

-APFS_FS_ONEKEY 0x00000008 Files on the volume are all encrypted using the volume encryption key (VEK)
+APFS_FS_ONEKEY 0x00000008 Files are encrypted with a single volume encryption key (VEK)

-APFS_FS_ALWAYS_CHECK_EXTENTREF 0x00000040 The volume’s extent reference tree is always consulted when deciding whether to overwrite an extent
+APFS_FS_ALWAYS_CHECK_EXTENTREF 0x00000040 The extent reference tree must be consulted before overwriting any extent

 APFS_FS_RESERVED_80 0x00000080 reserved